richhaar/richhaar.com/blog/2021-10-03-understanding-type-coercion.md

 * null
 * undefined

-And when using operators such as `+`, you might have to lookup the [spec](https://es5.github.io/#x11.6.1) and see that if either argument is a string, the other argument will also be converted to a string and then concatenated, otherwise numerical addition is performed.
+If we look at the addition operator `+` [spec](https://es5.github.io/#x11.6.1), you can see that if either argument is a string, the other argument will also be converted to a string and then concatenated, otherwise numerical addition is performed.
 So String concatenation takes precedence, and for the subtraction operator `-`, subtracting strings isn't well defined so each operand is converted to a number.

 ```javascript
 > undefined + 0